Educational Special Programs

 - Helen Davidson OT, Masters Social Science (Counselling), Dip.
 Family Therapy

 The Highway Heroes curriculum provides structured and fully resourced lessons in each of the Social and Emotional Learning areas that have been identified by the Collaborative for Academic, Social, and Emotional Learning (CASEL) – the international body in children’s wellbeing.
-The school selected this Life skills program based on having seen it successfully implemented in other schools.
-We believe that this program will best meet the needs of our students.
+The school has been successfully running this life skills program for several years.

 Senior students at Spearwood are provided with many leadership opportunities to develop and display leadership qualities.
-The formal leadership opportunities include: Prefects, Head Girl and Head Boy, Faction Captains and Vice Captains.
+The formal leadership opportunities include: Prefects, Head Students, Faction Captains and Vice Captains.
 Students in these roles are issued with badges with their name and title.
 This enables students, staff and visitors to clearly identify which students are on our leadership team and who will be able to assist them.

-Learning Support Coordinators (LSC) support classroom teachers to develop, implement and monitor learning plans for individual and groups of students with disabilities or learning difficulties and support the needs of students where academic extension is necessary.
+Learning Support Coordinator (s) support classroom teachers to develop, implement and monitor learning plans for individual and groups of students with disabilities or learning difficulties and support the needs of students where academic extension is necessary.

-At Spearwood Primary School, the role of the LSC is to co-ordinate access for staff and parents to a range of services so that all students can reach their potential and be included in the learning programs the school provides.
+At Spearwood Primary School, the role of the Learning Support Coordinator is to co-ordinate access for staff and parents to a range of services so that all students can reach their potential and be included in the learning programs the school provides.

-The LSC works closely with teachers and the school psychologist to develop Individual Education and Behaviour Management Plans so that the needs of individual students can be met.
+The Deputy and Learning Support Coordinator works closely with teachers and the school psychologist to develop Individual Education, Behaviour Management Plans, and or Special Education Needs plans so that the needs of individual students can be met.

 Our skilled classroom teachers differentiate the curriculum to meet the needs of our students.
 As an additional support, we also have a targeted intervention support program that runs two days per week with a focus on developing specific Literacy and Numeracy skills.

-With an emphasis on collaboration, the main focus of the Learning Support Team at Spearwood is to ensure that through early intervention and ongoing support, the social, emotional, mental, physical and intellectual needs of students are pro-actively met on a day to day basis.
+With an emphasis on collaboration, the focus of the Learning Support Team at Spearwood is to ensure that through early intervention and ongoing support, the social, emotional, mental, physical, and intellectual needs of students are pro-actively met on a day-to-day basis.

 Parents with concerns about their child’s performance should, in the first instance, speak with their child’s class teacher.
-The class teacher may then suggest the involvement of our Learning Support Coordinator, Mrs Tracey Irving.
+The class teacher may then suggest the involvement of our Learning Support Coordinator, Ms Joanne Harper.

-Our School Chaplain, Mrs Coral Atkins started at Spearwood in July 2016.
-She works at Spearwood three days per fortnight on Tuesdays and alternate Wednesdays.
+Our School Chaplain, Mrs Coral Atkins, started at Spearwood in July 2016.
+She works at Spearwood three days per fortnight every Wednesday and on alternate Thursdays.
 Coral works with teachers in class developing resilience with programs such as Aussie Optimism.

 She meets with individuals to help with: